upinvoice/module_upinvoice-1.1/README.md

 ## Installation

 Prerequisites: You must have the Dolibarr ERP CRM software installed.
-You can down it from [Dolistore.org](https://www.dolibarr.org).
-You can also get a ready to use instance in the cloud from htts://saas.dolibarr.org

 ### From the ZIP file and GUI interface